-On September 8, 1850, German dermatologist Paul Gerson Unna was born.
-Unna soon specialized in dermatology and became one of the pioneers in dermatopathology.
+On September 8, 1850, German dermatologist Paul Gerson Unna was born, who was one of the pioneers in dermatopathology.
 He became known internationally in his field after writing a book on Histopathology of Skin Diseases (1884), which became a classic work.
 His name is also remembered for the Unna-Pappenheim stain, the most common stain for blood smears.

 Paul Unna was born in Hamburg, the son of Moritz Adolph Unna, a physician descending from a Jewish family of physicians living in Hamburg since the 17th century.
 His elder sister was the reknown portrait painter Julie de Boor.
 Unna was educated at the Gelehrtenschule at the Johanneum in Hamburg.
 Paul Unna had such a high esteem for his mother’s father that, before he had reached the age of 20, he asked the Senate of Hamburg for permission to take the name of his maternal grandfather, Gerson, as his own middle name.
 In 1870, Paul Unna became Paul Gerson Unna.